Knowing how to organize a yard sale successfully will save you much time and frustration on the day of the event.

-If you have a lot of expensive items, get a bundle of ones, some twenties, plenty of tens and fives.
-Have on hand a few rolls of quarters, dimes and nickels each.
+If you have a lot of high end items, get a bundle of ones, some twenties, plenty of tens and fives.
+Have on hand a few rolls of quarters, dimes, and nickels each.

-If your yard sale is mostly small ticket items, you won’t need as much cash. $100 to $150 in bills is a good start.
-Have plenty of ones and quarters— those always seem to run out.
+If your yard sale is mostly small ticket items, you won’t need as much cash. $100 in bills is a good start.
+Have plenty of ones and quarters— these always seem to run out.

 Assign one person to deal with the cash box--never leave it alone.
 When the cash box gets full, take some of the money into the house for safekeeping.

 Most customers know the drill and will bring cash to a yard sale.
-But, occasionally, someone will want to write a check— it’s up to you to decide whether to accept it.
+But, occasionally someone will want to write a check— it’s up to you to decide whether to accept it.
 Are you willing to lose that money?
-My rule of thumb is to not accept checks unless I know the person.
+My rule of thumb is to accept checks only from people I know.

 Use a familiar calculator for adding sales.

 Often someone will hand you a ten dollar bill and insist that it was a twenty.
-Here’s a tip I learned when I used to work as a bank teller; keep the bill in plain sight where you both can see it while you make change.
+To avoid this, keep the bill in plain sight where you both can see it while you make change.

-As a cashier, you will at times be overwhelmed with customers and get flustered.
+As a cashier, you will at times be overwhelmed and flustered.
 Stay calm and take your time.

 To save time, price items as you gather them throughout the year for a future yard sale.

 As you sort, divide everything into categories; appliances, toys, clothing, collectibles, books, and so on.
-This will make setting up time faster, easier, and less stressful in the morning!
+This will make your setting up time faster and less stressful.

 If this is a first-time yard sale and you are anxious about getting your prices right, visit garage sales in your area to get a feel for prices.
 You might also pick up extra tips on how to organize a yard sale in your area.